 Legacies are not just for politicians, celebrities, and the fabulously wealthy.
 No matter how much, or how little, money you have, your life matters and you can use it to improve your family’s life or to improve the lives of many others.

 Your legacy could be family heirlooms handed down through the generations; building a business; providing a college education for grandkids; giving to charity; or accomplishing whatever else your heart desires.
-It is up to you to control your legacy, and Thompson Law, Prof. L.L.C. can help you.
+It is up to you to control your legacy, and Thompson Law, PLLC. can help you.

 Our legal team can provide you with the assistance you need at all phases of your life so you can build a strong legacy.
 We help people who are just building assets, who are living paycheck to paycheck, or who have amassed a lot of wealth or are building a successful business.
 Whatever your situation, we will provide you with advice and work to make sure you use the right legal tools to secure your legacy.
 Give us a call to find out more about the legacy planning process and to get answers to questions you have including: